 Floods

-Hutt City is the most densely populated flood plain in New Zealand.
+Lower Hutt is the most densely populated flood plain in New Zealand.
 The city has a history of flooding, and the projected effects of climate change makes flooding a complex and difficult natural hazard to manage.

 What we're doing to manage flood risk

-Council is currently planning for the forecast impacts of climate change and population growth on our water infrastructure out to the next 30 years.
+Council is planning for the forecast impacts of climate change and population growth on our water infrastructure out to the next 30 years.

 • council manages flood risk in a variety of ways.
 The stormwater network of pipes and pumps is designed to drain normal levels of rainfall away from properties, into waterways and on to the coast.